igorw/slave/README.md

 # Slave

 The Slave abuses HTTP to install phpBB for you.
-He is a command-line PHP script that makes HTTP requests though phpBB 3.0's installation.
+He is a command-line PHP script who makes HTTP requests though phpBB 3.0's installation.

 ## Example